 For an interview with an SCA volunteer, click here.

 Anyone who is at least 16 years old may apply to become an SCA volunteer.
 While many volunteers are college students, there are no educational requirements for most positions, and there is no upper age limit for SCA volunteers.
 Many SCA positions require little or no previous training, as volunteers are usually trained on the job.

 SCA provides prospective applicants with a detailed list of anticipated openings in all fifty states.
 Many SCA programs, however, are extremely popular with volunteers, and there may be some competition for top choices of where to work.

-In return you will receive an application form, which may be lengthy.
-Also some positions require an application fee, which can range from $10-$20.
 There are deadlines for certain SCA positions, and the selection process for each season begins on a specific date.
 The dates change from year to year, so call and ask what the deadline date is for the specific program(s) you wish to apply to.
-Returning the application materials prior to the beginning of the selection process is strongly recommended.
+Finishing the application process prior to the beginning of the selection process is strongly recommended.